akwei/ohmybatis/README.md

     private Date createtime;

-    //use @NotColumn mark the property is not a table column
+    //use @Transient mark the property is not a table column
     @Transient
     private String otherField;